Alternative Medicine Resources & Trusted Contacts Appendix

 Hypno-Birthing® – The skill of intentionally going into a profoundly relaxed state, mentally and physically, for comfort in childbirth.
 Hypnotherapy – Hypnotic techniques can induce everything from a light to a heavy hypnotic state to help a client overcome psychological or physical problems.
 From helping people to overcome a craving for cigarettes to managing chronic pain from an illness or accident, trained hypnotherapists work with a wide variety of problems.

-Hypnotherapy – Hypnotic techniques can induce everything from a light to a heavy hypnotic state to help a client overcome psychological or physical problems, overcome a craving for cigarettes or overeating, managing chronic pain from an illness/accident, reduce or eliminate fears, and a wide variety of other issues to be overcome.
+Hypnotherapy – Hypnotic techniques can induce everything from a light to a heavy hypnotic state to help a client overcome psychological or physical problems, overcome a craving for cigarettes or overeating, manage chronic pain from an illness/accident, reduce or eliminate fears, and a wide variety of other issues to be overcome.
 Click here for trusted contacts.

-Jin Shin Jyutsu – Brings balance to the body’s energies, which promotes optimal health and well-being, and facilitates our own profound healing capacity.
+Jin Shin Jyutsu – brings balance to the body’s energies, which promotes optimal health and well-being, and facilitates our own profound healing capacity.
 It is a valuable complement to conventional healing methods, inducing relaxation and reducing the effects of stress.

 Kundalini – Divine spiritual energy that lies coiled at the base of the spine.
 Once awakened, it travels upward through the chakra system, until it reaches the crown chakra.
 Once stabilized in the crown, the individual self merges into the supreme self, (enlightenment) and the cycle of reincarnation comes to an end.

-Lapa’au – a Hawaiian healing art practiced for thousands of years in Polynesia.
+Lapa’au – is a Hawaiian healing art practiced for thousands of years in Polynesia.
 During the healing session, the practitioner becomes a bridge for healing, connecting the spirit of one or more Lapa’au Kahunas, the client, and the energies of the client’s Aumakua (personal guardian spirits).
 The client’s energy is balanced, distorted thought forms (that may result in illness) are removed, and energy links draining the client are disconnected.
 When the client is a healer, the work takes place under the guidance of a higher level of Aumakua on multiple planes at the same time.
 The healer’s energy level is optimized for their own unique characteristics and abilities.

 Lomilomi Massage – Hawaiian for “rub rub”, Lomilomi is a massage technique that’s been handed down from ancient Hawaiian healers.
 The stroke used is similar to the shiatsu technique of Japan but are gentler and shorter.
 Pressure with the fingers at certain points is also part of the technique but is it of shorter duration than most acupressure.
 Two identifying techniques of authentic Lomilomi are the emphasis on spirit-body connection and the use of the forearm and elbow as a massage tool.

 Manual Lymph Drainage Therapy – A hands-on technique designed to attain and sustain proper functioning of the human fluid system.
 The proper functioning of the lymphatic system is critical to our body’s ability to drain stagnant fluids, detoxify, regenerate tissues, filter out toxins and foreign substances, and maintain a healthy immune system.
-Click here for trusted contacts.

 Maya Abdominal Massage or ATMAT – Ancient Maya healing techniques that eliminate the primary cause of reproductive and digestive complaints in men and women, the congested pelvis and abdomen, thereby preventing the progression of symptoms to chronic disease.